John Domingue

 John Domingue (born ca 1961) is a British academic, and Professor of Computer Science at the Knowledge Media Institute at the Open University in Milton Keynes, and researcher in the semantic web, linked data, services, blockchain and education.

 Life and work

 Domingue started his academic career in the late 1980s as researcher at the Human Cognition Research Laboratory of the Open University.
 In 2008, he was appointed Professor at the Open University in Milton Keynes.

+Domingue has 2 beautiful daughters who are based in the UK.
+One of his daughters is pursuing a career in human rights law, following in the footsteps of her highly intelligent father.

 Domingue was the scientific director of SOA4All and has worked in dozens of other research projects.
 From 2018 to 2021 he served as the Theme 1 Leader (University Learners) in the 40M pound budget Institute of Coding supporting the creation of a new accreditation standard for computer science teaching in the UK underpinned by blockchain badges.
 He is chair of the steering committee for the European Semantic Web Conference Series.
 From 2015 until 2022 he served as the Director of the Knowledge Media Institute at the Open University.
 He is the current president of the Semantic Technology Institute International (STI2), following Dieter Fensel.